Paid Staff Team

 Appointed Clergy Team

-Rev. Nate Melcher (Senior Pastor) is an ordained elder appointed as Senior Pastor of Richfield UMC in 2019.
+Rev. Nate Melcher (Senior Pastor, he/him) is an ordained elder appointed as Senior Pastor of Richfield UMC in 2019.
 He was an Associate Pastor of Hennepin Avenue UMC (2014-2019) and Director of Youth and Young Adult Ministries of Excelsior UMC (2005-2014).
 He holds a BA in Film Studies (University of Minnesota, 2002), an MFA in Creative Writing (Minnesota State University – Mankato, 2008), and an M.Div (Luther Seminary, 2014).
-In the Minnesota Annual Conference, Pastor Nate serves on the Nominations Team, Bishop’s Strategic Council, Fiduciary Team, Twin Cities District Strategy Team, and is co-chair of the Camp and Retreat Council.
+In the Minnesota Annual Conference, Pastor Nate currently serves on the Bishop’s Strategic Council, Fiduciary Team, Nominations Team, and is co-chair of the Camp and Retreat Council.
 He is also a volunteer dean of LYFE Camp and a member of the Minnesota Mosaics council advocating for greater cross-cultural competency in local congregations.

 In the life of the church, Pastor Nate enjoys crafting thematically-driven worship, empowering leaders to build systems and procedures, and good talk over good coffee.
 He has recently led classes including Worship Leader Boot Camp, Drop-In Bible Study, Men’s Bible Study, and Six Weeks on Money.
 In this season of pandemic and distanced gathering, he has relied on his experience with technology and filmmaking to help the church generate online content, upgrade technology, and train people across the generations on using apps like Zoom to help the stay church connected.
 One of Pastor Nate’s absolute favorite things to do is officiate weddings!